zachleigh/yarak/README.md

 This will run all migrations that have not yet been run.
 Migrations that are run at the same time will be in the same 'batch' and will be rolled back together.

 #### Rolling Back Migrations
-*Before rolling back, be aware that all data in the tables you rollback will be lost.*
+:exclamation:**Before rolling back, be aware that all data in the tables you rollback will be lost.**

 To rollback the last batch of migrations, call `migrate` with the `--rollback` flag:
 ```